 Tax relief is available on certain capital expenditure in the form of capital allowances but the amount of these allowances can vary depending on the type of asset acquired.
-At Select Accountants Ltd, we can provide advice on maximising tax relief for capital expenditure for your business in the Warwickshire area.
+At Select Accountants Ltd, we can provide advice on maximising tax relief for capital expenditure for your business in the Leicestershire area.

 The cost of purchasing capital equipment in a business is not a revenue tax deductible expense.
 However tax relief is available on certain capital expenditure in the form of capital allowances.